noacubestudio/2d-rewriting/README.md

 ### Basic Controls

 * The arrow keys provide input while
-* The space toggles bar toggles pause
+* The space bar toggles pause
 * The `R` key reloads the intial state
 * The escape key quits